State your first name, your last name, and your occupation. Lizardman:

 Make their last name, and first name, the same name.

 - Classic Classic: Their first, last, optional middle, and in some cases, job title, are all the exact same word.
 Never is there a literal Odd Name Out, or even a intentional misspelling, unless it spans all the names.

 - Classic Classical: The name consists of a short first name and a last name that is like the first but longer (like "John Johnson").

 - Classic Original: The names aren't quite the exact same thing, but they are extremely close synonyms.
 Usually, this only works for people named after something, or products and inanimate objects.
-Often Truth in Television, due to patronymic surnames (e.g. "John Jackson" or "Fernando Fernández").
+Often Truth in Television, due to Useful Notes/Patronymic surnames (e.g. "John Jackson" or "Fernando Fernández").

 - Classic Kurashikku: Also often used for characters named after something, it's when the two names mean the same thing, in different languages. ("Giovanni Johansen," "Sylvester Woods")